Dragoteryx/brainfuck/README.md

 FLAGS:
-    -d, --debug      Print the values in cells instead of the corresponding character -f, --fork       Enable the use of the Y operator (Brainfork) -h, --help       Prints help information
+    -d, --debug      Print the values in cells instead of the corresponding character -h, --help       Prints help information
     -V, --version    Prints version information
     -w, --wrap       Wrap around when reaching the leftmost or rightmost cell